logeshramesh05/logeshramesh05/README.md

 | **Perseverance** | Keep pushing through challenges |
 | **Passion** | Love what you build |
 | **Impact** | Make a difference |

 ---

-> *"Your time is limited, so don't waste it living someone else's life.
-Don't be trapped by dogma - which is living with the results of other people's thinking.
-Don't let the noise of others' opinions drown out your own inner voice.
-And most important, have the courage to follow your heart and intuition."*

-**— Steve Jobs, Stanford Commencement Address, 2005**

----